Registration for the 2022 Annual Medical Genomics Symposium is now open!

 Patient and Family Advocacy

-GTFI is a proud advocate for quality control of genetic counseling services by supporting and working to implement the licensing of Genetic Counselors in our state.
+ISGP is a proud advocate for quality control of genetic counseling services by supporting and working to implement the licensing of Genetic Counselors in our state.
 The Genetic Counselor Licensure Act was signed into Illinois law effective December 18, 2007.

 Members regularly communicate with state leaders and insurance companies to ensure patient access to and coverage of genetic services.